 Kiwi fruit benefits

-You obviously have been told to eat oranges for their vitamin C, now I am recommending you to eat kiwifruit for it has high vitamin C than oranges.
+- You obviously have been told to eat oranges for their vitamin C. I am recommending that you eat kiwifruit instead if you're looking to supplement yourself with vitamin C, because kiwi's vitamin C content is actually higher than that of oranges.

-Kiwifruit is high in dietary fiber, combining it with oatmeal, you get a high dietary fiber breakfast that can help relieve your bowels and thus reducing constipation.
+- Kiwifruit is high in dietary fiber, combining it with oatmeal, you get a high dietary fiber breakfast that can help relieve your bowels and thus reduce constipation.

-These dietary fibers also feed your gut microbiome which is in charge of your health in general.
+- These dietary fibers also feed your gut microbiome which is so important in keeping you heaalth in general.

 Are you one of those who can't eat a kiwi fruit because your tongue itches?